orbingol/NURBS-Python/docs/load_save.rst

     curve2.load("mycurve.pickle")

-Since the load-save functionality implements Python's ``pickle`` module, the saved file can also be loaded directly without using the URBS-Python library.
+Since the load-save functionality implements Python's ``pickle`` module, the saved file can also be loaded directly without using the NURBS-Python library.

 .. code-block:: python